What are dental implants?

 While you wait for your implant post to fuse with the bone in your jaw, which will take a few weeks of healing time, you have a few options for temporary replacement teeth.
 A temporary bridge can be made, and in the case of multiple implants, your current denture can be modified.
 In some cases, a new temporary denture will be customized for you, or non-removable transitional crowns can be made and placed during this time.
 Once your implant sites have healed sufficiently, your permanent custom-designed crown will be placed on your dental implant post to complete your restoration.
 In other words, you will not have to live without teeth!
 Your oral surgeon will discuss all your options in detail before your procedure.

-It is our privilege to offer you premium oral surgery care, so please feel free to contact us today at one of our three convenient locations in Pocatello, Blackfoot, and Preston.
+It is our privilege to offer you premium oral surgery care, so please feel free to contact us today at one of our two convenient locations in Pocatello and Blackfoot.
 Our friendly and knowledgeable staff is here to guide you.
 Drs.
 Baker and Jepsen are experts in the full scope of oral surgery procedures and are available to meet with you for a consultation to discuss if dental implants are the right choice for your unique case.

 If you are anxious about receiving dental implant treatment to restore your tooth or teeth, that is perfectly normal.
 It may help you feel more relaxed to hear some personal stories from our dental implant patients.